asaad2121/eMedicHub-Web/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+## GIT workflow

+Tested, well formatted code (Use Prettier) is to be pushed to their respective `feature` or `bugfix` branches.
+Branch names and commit messages should start with the JIRA ID.

+Examples:

+Branch Name -- feature/KAN-123_sample_branchName_camelCase
+Commit Message -- KAN-123: This is a sample commit message.
+A quick brown fox doesn't jump over dogs very often

+PR should be approved by atleast 1 member before branch can be merged to 'Main'

 ## Code scaffolding

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: